53B RS-Turbo: Un Hommage au Groupe B et aux années 1980

 While the I-T/A version focused primarily on maximum performance and minimal weight for a snow time-attack setting, the S/C version was fitted with a passenger seat, as low down and back as possible for a co-driver ride along, jack and tools, partial rally equipment such as a fire extinguisher and camera mount, CB radio, and other amenities such as custom polycarbonate sun-visors and a secondary heater.

-Notable exterior changes are the front spoiler delete (which will soon be made to be quickly bolted-on/off), revised front air dam (now in 2-piece), rear spoiler delete replaced by a new adjustable roof spoiler, and rear bumper.
+Notable exterior changes were the front spoiler delete, revised front air dam (now in 2-piece), rear spoiler delete replaced by a new adjustable roof spoiler, and rear bumper.
 All necessary lighting was added such as backup lights, 3rd brake light, dual bulb marker / turn signals, and made fully functional via load resistors.
 The license plate position was chosen to mirror the vintage offset placement of event plates such as the Monte Carlo Rally.

 Mechanically the car is identical minus the exhaust bypass plate and suspension settings.
 Chassis-wise it is also identical minus the addition of jacking point tabs.
 It drives phenomenally civil considering its raw nature albeit the high torque capacity clutch is at times difficult to finesse at traffic lights.
 The car begs for speed and is an obvious head-turner.